The following is a statement submitted to the World Socialist Web Site by theFaurecia Gladstone Rank-and-File Safety Committee.

 We have read and discussed your statement that was posted yesterday on the World Socialist Web Site, and we agree with every word.
 We demand an immediate reinstatement of the eight-hour work day and call on autoworkers to join an all-out fight against the spread of the coronavirus.

 You are not the only ones fighting against deadly conditions in our plants.
 You write: “This is an issue that affects us all, not just skilled trades.
 All over the country, and even the world, the eight-hour day is under attack.”
 We agree.
-And we thank you for pointing out own our struggle at the Faurecia Gladstone auto parts plant in Columbus, Indiana.
+And we thank you for pointing out our own struggle at the Faurecia Gladstone auto parts plant in Columbus, Indiana.

 We have been fighting against 84-hour work weeks since before the pandemic.
 Faurecia is working us to death.
 Many of our co-workers have gone to early graves as a direct result of these inhumane conditions.
 One who refused to take time off because of the ruthless point system suffered a massive heart attack and died.
 Several have fallen asleep at the wheel while driving before or after their shifts and then suffered horrific accidents.
 We are always exhausted.